Andrew is responsible for leading a wide variety of consultancy based projects, including:

 - Financial and economic appraisals of proposed projects and programs, including cost benefit analysis, financial analysis and socio-economic impact assessments

 - Formal evaluations of government programs which investigate the appropriateness, effectiveness, efficiency and ongoing need of program delivery, as well as strategies for improving their delivery

 - Economic analysis and strategy development, as well as action planning and governance structures for optimising regional, urban and industry development

 - Demand forecasting including projections of residential, retail, commercial, industrial and institutional development requirements, along with strategies for optimising supply, and

-- Specialised public policy research surrounding urban, economic and industry competitiveness and strategies to maximise development potential within this context.
+- Specialised public policy research surrounding urban, economic and industry competitiveness including strategies to maximise development potential within this context.

-Andrew has been an executive director of SGS since 2012, and currently chairs SGS’s nominations committee.
+Andrew has been an executive director of SGS since 2012, and chairs SGS’s Human Resources & Nominations Committee.

 Andrew has worked extensively with social infrastructure stakeholders for more than a decade to ensure appropriate planning, analysis and funding is leveraged to optimise infrastructure provision.
 This work has covered education, health, cultural, library and community facilities, and has encompassed demand projections, supply optimisation, feasibility analysis (financial analysis), socio-economic appraisal, full business case development, and the prioritisation of available funding for government agencies.

 Andrew has undertaken numerous economic assessments of spatial planning frameworks and urban renewal projects across Australia.
 This includes testing the costs and benefits generated by whole of region spatial planning frameworks (e.g. Lower Hunter Housing Strategy), and specific urban renewal projects (e.g. E-Gate, Fishermans Bend, Green Square, Tonsley).
 Often this work feeds into full business case development, with Andrew leading this process or playing a specialist role within an integrated team.